SBA Loan Down Payment: The Essential Guide

 There are several strategies to consider when generating the required funds for a down payment on an SBA loan.

-One of the unique features of the down payment for an SBA loan is that you can generate the funds from another loan.
-Most loan structures don’t allow a down payment from borrowed money.
+Take Out a Loan: One of the unique features of the down payment for an SBA loan is that you can generate the funds from another loan.
+Most loan structures don’t allow a down payment to be made with borrowed money.
 But you can use funds from a personal loan for an SBA loan down payment.

-If you have an IRA or 401(k), you can consider a Rollover for Business Startups (ROBS).
+Leverage Existing Assets: If you have an IRA or 401(k), consider a Rollover for Business Startups (ROBS) to maximize your investment opportunities.
 You could also consider refinancing your mortgage or another loan.
-Some business owners will sell or refinance business assets for down payment funds.
+Some business owners will sell or refinance business assets to use as down payment funds.

 For example, you might get a loan to renovate a commercial building and the street on which it’s located.
-That could include adding curbs, street lights, parking facilities, etc. Since the renovations not only help your business but also support economic growth in the area, you might be able to negotiate the down payment funds from the government.
+That could include adding curbs, street lights, parking facilities, etc. Since the renovations not only benefit your business but also support economic growth in the area, you may be eligible to negotiate for down payment funds from the government.

 Why do SBA lenders require a down payment?